Rescuing Abandoned Cemeteries

 But one day it was so hot that Roger stepped over the fence and walked into the woods, seeking shade.
 As he did, he noticed a gravestone peeking out from beneath a thick overgrowth of ivy.
 The deeper he went into the woods, the more gravestones he found.

 Eventually, Roger involved his community in cleaning up the abandoned cemetery.
 He had heard of the BillionGraves app and wanted to use it to document the gravestones.

 But when Roger checked the BillionGraves website, there was no cemetery listed in that location because it was so tree-covered that it could not be seen on satellite maps.

 So Roger had to figure out how to add this newly-found cemetery.

-- Click HERE for another method to add a cemetery by using the BillionGraves website on your computer.
+Click HERE to use the BillionGraves website on your computer to add a cemetery.